 AgNO3(s) → Ag+(aq) + NO3−(aq)

 When mixed, a double displacement reaction takes place, forming the soluble compound NaNO3 and the insoluble compound AgCl.
 In the reaction vessel the Ag+ and Cl− ions combine, and a white solid precipitated from the solution.
-As the solid precipitates, the Na+ and NO3− ions remain in solution.
+As the solid precipitates, the Na+ and NO3− ions remain in the solution.

 The overall double displacement reaction is represented by the following balanced equation: